 The baseline shall cover only the capture and flaring that would not have happened in the absence of the project activity.

-In the case of landfill gas, waste gas, waste water treatment and agro-industries projects: If the recovered methane is used for electricity generation, the project activity is also eligible under category I.D.
+In the case of landfill gas, waste gas, waste water treatment and agro-industries projects: If the recovered methane is used for heat or electricity generation it can apply to the corresponding category of type I project activities.

-If the recovered methane is used for heat generation it is also eligible under category I.C.
 In these cases project participants may submit 1 single project design document for all of the components of the project activity.

-■ No leakage calculation is required.
+No leakage calculation is required.